sensedeep/custom-metrics/README.md

 -   Computes statistics for: average, min, max, count and sum.
 -   Computes P value statistics with configurable P value resolution.
 -   Supports a default metric intervals of: last 5 mins, hour, day, week, month and year.
--   Supports querying from arbitrary start dates up to the current time.
+-   Supports querying from arbitrary start dates.
 -   Configurable custom intervals for higher or different metric intervals.
 -   Fast and flexible metric query API.
 -   Query API can return data points or aggregate metric data to a single statistic.